opencypher/cypherdb/src/content/docs/cypher/query-clauses/load-from.md

 ### Pandas

-Kuzu allows zero-copy access to Pandas DataFrames.
+CypherDB allows zero-copy access to Pandas DataFrames.
 The variable names and data types of scanned columns within a Pandas DataFrame will be inferred from the schema information of the data frame.
 Here is an example: